 Two Byte Integer

 Two Byte Integer data values are 16-bit unsigned integers in big-endian order: the high order byte precedes the lower order byte.
 This means that a 16-bit word is presented on the network as Most Significant Byte (MSB), followed by Least Significant Byte (LSB).

+Four Byte Integer

+Four Byte Integer data values are 32-bit unsigned integers in big-endian order: the high order byte precedes the successively lower order bytes.
+This means that a 32-bit word is presented on the network as Most Significant Byte (MSB), followed by the next most Significant Byte (MSB), followed by the next most Significant Byte (MSB), followed by Least Significant Byte (LSB).

 UTF-8 Encoded String